Looking for the best isolation headphones for drummers? Look no further, as we’ve got the best list on the web. Keep reading.

-We all know that headphones are pretty important to our daily life, whether it be your Apple iPhone earbuds or your favorite Bluetooth headphones.
-Some of these choices make terrible options for playing drums.
+Headphones are rather crucial to our daily life.
+Whether you’re using your Apple iPhone earbuds or your favorite Bluetooth headphones, there is a big chance you use them often.
+Many of these consumer-grade choices make terrible options for playing drums.

-For starters, playing drums is very loud and these types of earbuds and headphones often won’t reduce the amount of volume that your kit puts out.
-Fortunately there’s a lot of options out there that reduce the level of volume both in your ears as well as from external sources like your drum kit
+For starters, drums are quite loud, and these types of earbuds and headphones often won’t reduce the amount of volume that your kit puts out.

 The main idea with these headphones is their ability to cancel out some of the loud noise from your drum kit.
 One of the great benefits of choosing a pair of headphones for drumming is that you can use these not only for drums but also in your everyday life.

-Unfortunately, there aren’t that many great options available for drummers who need isolation headphones.
+Unfortunately, there aren’t that many exceptional options (except for one) available for drummers at the moment.
 We are going to weed through the list, but don’t be surprised if a lot of these reviews are negative.
-Myself?
-I use in-ear monitors because I believe they are far superior to isolation headphones.

 Before I get started on this set of headphones there’s something I have to say.
 There are two options from Beyerdynamic that you can choose from.

-The DT770 M is targeted specifically at drummers due to the fact that the headphones are noise cancelling.
-The other model that they sell is not much different in all honesty. depending on your needs you’ll have to decide which one is right for you.
+The DT770 M is targeted specifically at drummers due to the fact that the headphones are noise canceling.
+The other model that they sell is not much different in all honesty.
+Depending on your needs you’ll have to decide which one is right for you.
+If you play electronic drums, you probably don’t need the extra isolation.

 The DT770 almost resembles earmuffs like I had mentioned using earlier.
 They are an over-the-ear monitor headphone that is all black in design.
 The pair is marketed towards both drummers and even sound engineers.